 What ongoing reporting and record-keeping requirements apply to sponsors?

-In what circumstances (if any) must the employer submit to resident labour market testing before hiring or transferring foreign employees?
+In what circumstances (if any) must the employer submit to resident labor market testing before hiring or transferring foreign employees?
 Do any exemptions apply?

 Are there any annual quota limits or restrictions on certain positions that can be filled by foreign nationals?

 For some working visas companies have to respect the 10% and 15% rule.
 See above

 Are there any immigration exemptions or other special schemes for shortage occupations in your jurisdiction?

 How long does it typically take to obtain a sponsored visa?
 Is expedited visa processing available?

 On average can take around 4 months with the exception of the technician's visa, which takes on average a month or less.

 What rules govern the hiring of foreign third-party contractors?